 Altia’s Koskenkorva plant uses barley as the raw material for its products.
-The integrated plant makes as efficient use as possible of its only raw material.
+The integrated plant makes as efficient use as possible of its raw material.
 Barley is peeled for the process, and the husks are combusted at a biopower plant to produce energy.
 Starch, protein and fibre fraction are separated from one another in the manufacturing process, each for its specific purpose.
 The protein and fibre fraction are used for animal feed.
 The starch is used as it is for various purposes or processed into grain ethanol using yeast.

 Raw material is important to us